Dharmaśāstra: Contents of Dharmasutras and Dharmaśāstra

 All Dharma, in Hindu traditions, has its foundation in the Vedas.
 The Dharmashastra texts enumerate four sources of Dharma – the precepts in the Vedas, the tradition, the virtuous conduct of those who know the Vedas, and approval of one's conscience (Atmasantushti, self-satisfaction).

 The Dharmashastra texts include conflicting claims on the sources of dharma.
 The theological claim therein asserts, without any elaboration, that Dharma just like the Vedas are eternal and timeless, the former is directly or indirectly related to the Vedas.
 Yet these texts also acknowledge the role of Smriti, customs of polite learned people, and one's conscience as source of dharma.
 The historical reality, states Patrick Olivelle, is very different from the theological reference to the Vedas, and the dharma taught in the Dharmaśāstra has little to do with the Vedas.
 These were customs, norms or pronouncements of the writers of these texts that were likely derived from evolving regional ethical, ideological, cultural and legal practices.

 The Dharmasutra and Dharmaśāstra texts, as they have survived into the modern era, were not authored by a single author.
 They were viewed by the ancient and medieval era commentators, states Olivelle, to be the works of many authors.
 Robert Lingat adds that these texts suggest that "a rich literature on dharma already existed" before these were first composed.
 These texts were revised and interpolated through their history because the various text manuscripts discovered in India are inconsistent with each other, and within themselves, raising concerns of their authenticity.

 The Dharmaśāstra texts present their ideas under various categories such as Acara, Vyavahara, Prayascitta and others, but they do so inconsistently.
 Some discuss Acara but do not discuss Vyavahara, as is the case with Parasara-Smriti for instance, while some solely discuss Vyavahara.

-Āchara
+Ācāra

-Āchara (आचार) literally means "good behavior, custom".
+Ācāra (आचार) literally means "good behavior, custom".
 It refers to the normative behavior and practices of a community, conventions and behaviors that enable a society and various individuals therein to function.